Dollengo/Bitcoin-Mining-Simulator/README.md

-# Bitcoin-Mining-Simulator
+# BitcoinMiningSimulator
-Not is real, make for joke with friends.
-Just simulate a bitcoin mining.
+ It's a simulator, not is real.